richmr/JabberSearchTool/README.md

 - `--IV iv`: Hex encoded AES-256 IV from Jabber settings.
 - `--ODBCConnectionString string`: Valid pyodbc connection string to the Jabber archive server.
 This is an "optional" argument only because the version I use of this command at work has the correct one for my environment hard coded in to the tool.
 JabberSearchTool will not work without this argument
 - `--tableName tablename`: Table name with the Jabber archive.  “jm” is used by default
   - *Warning: This parameter can result in direct SQL injection.
-If this is controlled by a non-trusted user (i.e. not you) then you must sanitize this parameter.*
+If this is controlled by a non-trusted user (i.e. not you) then you must sanitize this parameter.
+Don't @ me.
+It turns out you can't easily parameterize table names in pyodbc*
 - `-i`, `--interactive`: If set, will open an interactive prompt to send additional commands
 - `-t tz`, `--timezone tz`: Set to valid pytz timezone to display message times in the chosen time zone.
 Defaults to 'America/Los_Angeles'
 - `-o [text/html]`, `--outputType [text/html]`: choices are "text" or "html", sets the output type for chat log files (if no --outputFilename is specified, will print to stdout in text)